Chalarangelo/30-seconds-of-code/snippets/useComponentDidMount.md

 Executes a callback immediately after a component is mounted.

-- Use `useEffect()` with an empty array as the second argument.
+- Use the `useEffect()` hook with an empty array as the second argument.
 This will execute the provided callback only once when the component is mounted.
 - Behaves like the `componentDidMount()` lifecycle method of class components.

 ```jsx